WWE Wrestling Champ Dies at 58

 Horne launched his professional wrestling career in 1991 as part of The Harlem Knights tag team before catching the attention of larger promotions.
 In 1993, he achieved a significant milestone when he signed with WWE alongside his tag team partner Nelson Frazier, who wrestled as Mabel and later Viscera.

 Together, they created Men on a Mission, developing characters and a presentation style that resonated with wrestling audiences during the mid-1990s.
 The duo combined impressive athleticism with engaging personalities that helped them stand out in a competitive roster.
-Their dedication paid off in March 1994 when Men on a Mission captured the WWE tag team championship, cementing their place in wrestling history.
+Their dedication paid off in March 1994, according to WWE’s official statement, Mo and Mabel defeated The Quebecers to win the WWF World Tag Team Championship.

 Horne later adopted the Sir Mo persona to match his partner’s royal character after Mabel won the King of the Ring tournament in 1995.
 He remained with WWE until 1996 before transitioning to professional wrestling’s independent circuit, where he continued performing mostly in tag team matches throughout the United States.

 The North Carolina native earned recognition beyond his WWE tenure, winning several tag team championships across independent promotions.
 His contributions to the sport led to inductions into both the New England Pro Wrestling Hall of Fame and the Memphis Wrestling Hall of Fame.
-In 2016, Horne and his wife Denise Jones established SOAR Championship Wrestling, an independent promotion they operated together in Dallas, allowing him to remain connected to the wrestling community he loved.
+In 2016, Horne and his wife, Denise Jones, established SOAR Championship Wrestling, an independent promotion they operated together in Dallas, allowing him to remain connected to the wrestling community he loved.
+Under Horne’s leadership, SOAR Championship Wrestling has produced more than 130 live events over the past nine years.

 Tributes poured in from the wrestling community following news of Horne’s death.
 WWE Hall of Famer Mark Henry expressed his condolences, noting that although they crossed paths many years ago, he appreciated reconnecting with Horne later in their lives.
 WWE official Adam Pearce stated that “Bobby was always good to me, keeping in touch with little messages over the years.”